-Table.11 Comparison between Mesophilic, Thermophilic and Psychrophilic Systems
+Table 11 Comparison between Mesophilic, Thermophilic and Psychrophilic Systems

 Single stage vs multi-stage systems

 As discussed in Section 2, the microbial stages of anaerobic digestion occur at different rates and the bacteria responsible for each step may be more sensitive to factors such as temperature and pH.
 In single stage digestion systems all of these processes occur within the same vessel.
 The aim of multi-stage AD systems is to provide optimal conditions for different stages of the digestion process in order to maximise degradation and biogas production.
 Typically multi-stage digestion involves separating out the faster hydrolysis and acetogenesis stages from the slower methanogenesis stage.